llamaseer/test-engineer-resources/test_engineer_resources.md

 - [The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win](https://www.barnesandnoble.com/w/the-phoenix-project-gene-kim/1115141434) by Gene Kim, Kevin Behr, George Spafford

-- [Cracking the Coding Interview](https://www.thriftbooks.com/w/cracking-the-coding-interview_gayle-laakmann-mcdowell/256992/item/41575011/) - classic prep book for coding interviews (including by interviewers)
+- [Cracking the Coding Interview](https://www.thriftbooks.com/w/cracking-the-coding-interview_gayle-laakmann-mcdowell/256992/item/41575011/) - classic prep book for coding interviews (used also by interviewers)

 - [Fluent Python](https://www.fluentpython.com/) by Luciano Rmalho - covers lots of ground in langauge features in the core philosophy of writing idiomatic python code